JMPerez/wpo-book/README.md

 ### Last-modified and E-Tag

 By using one of these headers, the server can respond to the browser that the version of the requested file is updated and does not need to download a new one.
 This is useful as a method to make sure every client uses the most updated version of your files.
-Just remember that a roundtrip is always neccesary to perform the check, so it might be not the best approach.
+Just remember that a roundtrip is always necessary to perform the check, so it might be not the best approach.
 You could consider adding a version string as a parameter in your URL requests.

 ### Diffable